DHTMLX/gantt-docs/data/desktop/working_time.md

 gantt.config.inherit_calendar = true;
 ~~~

-- If true, tasks that have no calendar assigned to them, will use the same calendar that their summary parent (which can get a calendar from its parent in its turn).
+- If *true*, tasks that have no calendar assigned to them, will use the calendar assigned to their summary parent (which can get a calendar from its parent in its turn).
-- If false, tasks that have no calendar assigned to them, will use the global calendar.
+- If *false*, tasks that have no calendar assigned to them, will use the global calendar.

 In the example below tasks inherit calendars from their parent projects by default.
 In case a task has a different calendar assigned, this calendar will be used instead.
 Thus, tasks #2.2 and #3 use the "Full week"
 calendars unlike their parent projects: